 “The kingdom of heaven is like a man who sowed good seed in his field; but while men slept, his enemy came and sowed tares among the wheat and went his way.
 But when the grain had sprouted and produced a crop, then the tares also appeared.
 So, the servants of the owner came and said to him, ‘Sir, did you not sow good seed in your field?
 How then does it have tares?’
 He said to them, ‘An enemy has done this…’” (Matthew 13:24-28).

-This parable is an example of how the kingdom of heaven functions in your life: You sow good seed in the field of your mind when you believe and meditate on the word of God.
+This parable is an example of how the kingdom of heaven functions in your life.
+You sow good seed in the field of your mind when you believe and meditate on the word of God.
 For example, you are preparing for your mid-term exam and although you’ve studied for the exam, you still feel a certain uneasiness about taking the test so you begin to meditate on the word of God which says, “I can do all things through Christ who strengthens me” (Philippians 4:13).
-As long as you meditate on God’s word you are in the domain of the heavens, and the kingdom of God is operating full throttle in your life.
+Meditating on God’s word places you in heaven’s domain.
+It ensures that the kingdom of God is operating in your life.

 But while men slept…

-Keeping up with the business of life’s everyday chores can cause your focus to shift from a place of meditating on the Word of God to thinking about the problems and anxiety of life.
-For the Christian who has a solid and intimate relationship with God, this focus from spiritual to physical is an analogy to sleeping.
-While you are resting, an enemy enters your field and mixes seeds of doubt with your good seeds of faith.
+Keeping up with the everyday chores of life can cause your focus to shift.
+It causes your focus from meditating on God to thinking about the anxiety of life.
+While resting, the enemy enters your field and mixes seeds of doubt with your good seeds of faith.

 The seed of doubt was sown into the field of your mind while you were sleeping that causing you to feel the effects of stress.
-Although you are blessed with all spiritual blessings in the heavenly places, stress can still accumulate in the physical realm of everyday living.
+Although blessed with all spiritual blessings in heavenly places, stress can still accumulate in the physical realm of everyday living.

 Definition of “an enemy”